Misumi USA

 Misumi USA is a subsidiary of Misumi Corporation, established in February 1988.
-Misumi USA is known for providing fixed and configurable components for the manufacturing industry, and is headquartered in Schaumburg, Illinois.
+Misumi USA is known for providing fixed and configurable components for the manufacturing industry and is headquartered in Schaumburg, Illinois.

 History

 Misumi Corporation was founded in 1963 under the name Misumi Shoji Co., Ltd. In the early years of its founding, the company focused primarily on the sale of electronic equipment and bearings, as well as press die components.

 Throughout its first 25 years, Misumi Corp continued to establish regional presences across Japan.
-In order to better-serve the American market, Misumi Corp established a subsidiary, Misumi USA, in February 1988.
+To better serve the American market, Misumi Corp established a subsidiary, Misumi USA, in February 1988.

-MISUMI Group Inc

-Established in 1963, MISUMI Group Inc. is the world's largest supplier of fixed and configurable components for the manufacturing industry.
-It divides global operations in to Europe, Asia, Japan, and North America.
+MISUMI Group Inc. was established in 1963.
+It divides global operations into Europe, Asia, Japan, and North America.